 But, I don’t think I’m alone in this so I reach out to all you who are still intrigued.
 Please continue on to see if we’re meant for a journey and chase together.
 I want you all to enjoy yourself and join me on this chase for the pumpkin carriage as we douse ourselves in pink.

 A nearly 30-year-old nerd who, without doubt, was a Hobbit in a previous life.
 I’m a Hufflepuff to the core with an obsession over anything Disney and Star Wars related.
-Owls, moons, stars, and snow are my aesthetics and my spirit animal is the Siberian Flying Squirrel which is just a really, really fat squirrel of fluff and eyes.
+I love fashion but have no sense of it.
+Owls, moons, stars, and snow are my aesthetics.
 I could probably be lured into a dark alley with a promise of books, sweet tea, and animals I can pet (please, don’t take advantage).

 Why This Blog